Gain foundation knowledge in clinical psychology theory and practice

 - Elysium Healthcare

-Many graduates have also gone on to become PhD students at different universities, including the University of Bath.
+Many graduates have also gone on to become PhD students or to study the Doctorate in Clinical Psychology (DClinPsy) at different universities, including the University of Bath.